Boeing to resell some 737 MAXs built for Chinese airlines

 That tension only intensified recently after U.S. House Speaker Nancy Pelosi visited Taiwan, which prompted threatening military moves by China.
 Relations are now at a low point and a near-term easing of the political situation looks unlikely.

-In a note to investors Thursday, financial analyst Ken Herbert of RBC capital Markets wrote: “The risks around timing of MAX deliveries into China are now largely geo-political.”
+In a note to investors Thursday, financial analyst Ken Herbert of RBC Capital Markets wrote: “The risks around timing of MAX deliveries into China are now largely geo-political.”

 On the sidelines of the Chamber of Commerce event, according to Scott Hamilton of Leeham.net, Calhoun said, “The geopolitical situation is rough.
 It is tough.”